CS5001-tempname-Team/Senior-Design/Final-Report.md

 ## Spring PPT Presentation

-The PowerPoint for the Senior Design Expo can be accessed from [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/Expo%20Slidedeck.pptx)
+The PowerPoint for the Senior Design Expo can be downloaded from [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/Expo%20Slidedeck.pptx)

 ## User Stories and Design Diagrams